-13. Advertising Agreements
+12. Advertising Agreements

-The District has negotiated advertising agreements with several corporations for the right to advertise on the Arena's main and auxiliary scoreboards and the video walls of the Wisconsin Center's Exhibit Halls.
-The original terms of these agreements require varying annual payments and have expiration dates ranging through 2020.
+The District has negotiated advertising agreements with several corporations for the right to advertise on the Arena's main and auxiliary scoreboards and the digital signage on the walls of the Wisconsin Center's Exhibit Halls.
+The original terms of these agreements require varying annual payments and have expiration dates ranging through 2024.
 The District has negotiated trade agreements with several corporations for miscellaneous advertising in promotional material in exchange for equipment and rate reductions.

 The District entered into an agreement with MillerCoors for advertising and naming rights in 2015, extending through 2022, with an option for renewal until 2025.
-The District recognized advertising and naming rights revenues of \$90,000 and \$383,333 in 2020 and 2019, respectively, for this advertising agreement.
+The District recognized advertising and naming rights revenues of \$108,333 and \$108,333 in 2021 and 2020, respectively, for this advertising agreement.

-For all advertising and naming rights revenues collectively, the District recognized \$517,683 and \$956,674 in 2020 and 2019, respectively, under the advertising and naming rights agreements.
+For all advertising and naming rights revenues collectively, the District recognized \$500,397 and \$517,683 in 2021 and 2020, respectively, under the advertising and naming rights agreements.

 In June of 2014, the District entered into a 10 year agreement with UW-Milwaukee, under the terms, the District granted UW-Milwaukee the right to change the name of the U.S. Cellular Arena to the UW-Milwaukee Panther Arena, the right to promote its business through comprehensive signage and pertinent marketing activities in exchange for significant financial support and the right to book priority.
-UW-Milwaukee is to pay a total of \$3,425,000 to the District over the ten year term of the agreement payable in annual installments ranging from \$2,450,000 to the District over the seven-year term of the agreement payable in annual installments ranging from \$300,000 to \$375,000.
+UW-Milwaukee is to pay a total of \$3,425,000 to the District over the ten year term of the agreement.

-14. Lease Agreements
+13. Lease Agreements